Murders of Jacqueline Ansell-Lamb and Barbara Mayo: DNA profile isolated from Mayo's clothing

 In 1997, Derbyshire Police obtained a DNA profile of the killer of Mayo from her clothing.
 Police attempted to trace all of the 250 original suspects for DNA testing, in order to see if their profiles matched.
 By 2009 all but a 'handful' had been located and eliminated.
 It was this DNA testing that also allowed detectives to eliminate Peter Sutcliffe from the investigation.
 200,000 DNA profiles then on the national DNA database were quickly eliminated from the inquiry, and 9,000 samples taken from serving prisoners were also examined, but none matched the killer's profile.
 Police were hopeful that the recent DNA developments would soon help them solve Mayo's murder.

 Detectives were also hopeful of DNA advances assisting the Ansell-Lamb inquiry and in determining whether the two women had been killed by the same man.
 A Derbyshire Police spokesperson stated: "Should a test be successful and find matching DNA, we would have a serial killer investigation that would get huge".
 However, in 1997 Cheshire Police revealed they had not at that point been able to isolate a DNA profile from Ansell-Lamb's garments.

 In August 2001 detectives from Derbyshire Police made a televised appeal for information on a 90-minute programme titled Britain's Ten Most Wanted Murderers.

-Multiple sources state that Ansell-Lamb and Mayo's murder were conclusively linked through DNA in 1990.
+Multiple sources state that Ansell-Lamb's and Mayo's murders were conclusively linked through DNA in 1990.
 However, this is inaccurate, as although detectives concluded in 1990 that the two murders were likely (although not certainly) linked, no DNA profiles were isolated in the murder investigations until 1997, when the DNA profile was isolated from Mayo's clothing.
 Cheshire Police revealed at that time that they had not at that point managed to discover any DNA on Ansell-Lamb's clothing.
 In 2020, the former boyfriend of Mayo revealed that, despite the reports, investigators never extracted a DNA profile in the Ansell-Lamb case.
 He said that the claims that one had been originally came from a Reuters report that erroneously assumed that a DNA match had been made when police announced in 1990 that they believed the murders were likely linked.
 However, he added that while the 1990 reinvestigation did not prove a DNA link between the two women's murders, it did establish that other forensic evidence linked the murders.